-Push the plunger rod down slowly and steadily with your thumb until the enoxaparin sodium injection prefilled syringe is empty (see Figure K).
+Push the plunger rod down slowly and steadily with your thumb until the enoxaparin sodium injection prefilled syringe is empty (see Figure K)

-Step 11: Remove the needle Remove the needle from the injection site by pulling it straight out while keeping your fingers on the plunger rod (see Figure L). · Do not put the needle cap back on.
+Remove the needle from the injection site by pulling it straight out while keeping your fingers on the plunger rod (see Figure L).
+Do not put the needle cap back on.
 Do not rub your skin after the injection.